The Boundary value problems for second order elliptic operators satisfying a Carleson condition: The Square Function for the Gradient of a Solution

 \section{The Square Function for the Gradient of a Solution}

-In this section we shall assume that $\Omega$ is a smooth domain on a smooth compact Riemannian manifold $M$.
-As we shall see the case of a Lipschitz domain with small coefficients can be reduced to this situation via a pull back map of Dahlberg, Ne\v{c}as and Stein (see (\ref{eDKS})).
+In this section we shall assume that $\Omega\subset{\mathbb R}^n$ is a smooth bounded domain.
+As we shall see, the case of a Lipschitz domain with small coefficients can be reduced to this situation via a pull back map of Dahlberg-Kenig-Stein and Ne\v{c}as. (see (\ref{eDKS})).

-We note that this case includes the most usual situation when $\Omega\subset{\mathbb R}^n$ is a bounded domain as in this case we can think of $\Omega$ as being embedded into a large torus ${\mathbb T}^n$.
+Because $\Omega$ is bounded, we can think of $\Omega$ as being embedded into a large torus ${\mathbb T}^n$.
 We aim to establish local results near $\partial\Omega$.
 For this reason we introduce a convenient localization and parametrization of points near $\dom$.